WebAssembly/tool-conventions/DynamicLinking.md

 `env.memoryBase` and `env.tableBase` are `i32` imports that contain offsets into the linked memory and table, respectively.
 If the shared library has `memorysize > 0` then the loader will reserve room in memory of that size (note: can be larger than the memory segments in the module, if the shared library wants additional space) at offset `env.memoryBase`, and similarly for the table.
 The library can then place memory and table segments at the proper locations using those imports.

-The "dylink" section should be the very first section in the WebAssembly; this allows detection of whether a binary is a shared object without having to scan the entire contents.
+The "dylink" section should be the very first section in the module; this allows detection of whether a binary is a shared object without having to scan the entire contents.

 ## Interface and usage